ChandlerEx/Projects/Scoreboard/README.md

 ## Build Steps
 - Upload 'ScoreboardPrototype.ino' to the ESP32 embedded in the CYD module
-- Configure WiFi access via the Captive portal
+- Configure Wi-Fi access via the Captive portal
 - Print the bezel and base from the 'Scoreboard.stl' file in this project
 - Route the power and ground leads from a USB-A cable through the port on back, tie a knot into the USB cable for strain relief, then wire into the JST port
 - Screw the CYD onto the base the snap fit the bezel onto the front